Proudly Serving Greater St. Louis, Springfield & Nearby1-844-204-8198

 10% of wood production in the United States is used to repair rotting wood.

-Wood rot destroys about 20 billion board feet of timber each year -- far more than than the annual amount destroyed by fire damage.
+Wood rot destroys about 20 billion board feet of timber each year -- far more than the annual amount destroyed by fire damage.

 However, if you can catch the problem before it becomes too severe, it can be quickly and affordably remedied by a professional crawl space contractor.